cchen408/paypal/about.md

   - The repo was really difficult to navigate as there was no proper conventions set.
 It slowed the team down drastically.
 * Checkout Insights fix
   - Work with GDS (Karteek Chada) to get test data
-  - Work with backend team (Santhosh Padinjarepu spadinjarepurakk@paypal.com) to verify fix
+  - Work with backend team (Santhosh Padinjarepu spadinjarepurakk@paypal.com) to problem solve
   -

+# April 2022
+Was asked to be scrum master for Arctic Banes.
+I'm still debating if I have the capacity.

 ## Innovation Hours